A CLERGYMAN CHARGED WITH UNNATURAL OFFENCES.

 The Common Serjeant said it was a very shocking thing to see a person of the prisoner's education and ability found guilty of such offences.
 He quite concurred with the observations of counsel.

 Prisoner was sentenced to eighteen months' hard labour.
-(Reyholds's Newspaper)
+(Reynolds's Newspaper)

 CITATION: If you cite this Web page, please use the following citation: